Best Hotels in Split 2026: Luxury, Boutique & Budget Picks

 Vestibul Palace — best historic boutique

-Built inside the vaulted spaces of Diocletian’s Palace vestibule — sleeping inside the Roman palace itself.
-A boutique hotel with a uniquely historical setting.
+Built inside the vaulted spaces of Diocletian’s Palace vestibule — sleeping inside the Roman palace itself, surrounded by 1,700-year-old walls.
+A boutique hotel with 7 rooms, each individually designed incorporating the original Roman architecture.
+The breakfast is served in a private area near the vestibule.
+The most historically distinctive hotel in Croatia.

-• Best for: History-focused travellers; couples wanting a distinctive stay
+• Best for: History-focused travellers; couples wanting the most distinctive stay in Split

 Hotel Radisson Blu — best for consistency

-International chain standards applied to a seafront Split location.
-Predictable quality, good facilities, and well-positioned for the Old Town.
+International chain standards applied to a Split seafront location.
+Predictable quality, good facilities (gym, meeting rooms), and well-positioned for the Old Town (approximately 5-minute walk).
+Rooms are consistent and well-maintained without the distinctive character of boutique options.

 • Best for: Those who prefer chain-hotel predictability; business travellers